-We are all aware of COVID-19 which affected approximately 213 countries and their territories and Europeans and Asians countries affected badly and included in the topmost countries.
-Pakistan every year earn huge money in summer due to its most favorite mango taste “Chaunsa” but now in the present situation mangoes exports seems to decline from 35 to 40 percent due to coronavirus pandemic situation.
+We are all aware of COVID-19 which affected approximately 213 countries and their territories and European and Asian countries affected badly and included in the topmost countries.
+Pakistan every year earns huge money in summer due to its most favorite mango taste “Chaunsa” but now in the present situation mangoes exports seem to decline from 35 to 40 percent due to the coronavirus pandemic situation.

-There are few facts will be discussed accordingly to the present situation, which are following,
+There are a few facts that will be discussed accordingly to the present situation, which is following,

 - Less production